CJUnderhill/CS4341-Project2/README.md

 To compile the program, simply run the following commands:

-` Make sure to have python35 installed \n`
+` Make sure to have python35 installed `

-` Make sure to have the folder 'Project2_AgentSmurf' in the same directory as the referee.py \n`
+` Make sure to have the folder 'Project2_AgentSmurf' in the same directory as the referee.py`

 Running the program is just as simple.
 Run the following:

-` Open a terminal in the directory of the referee.py \n` ` Run the command 'cd Project2_AgentSmurf' to go to the directory with our group's files \n` ` Run the command 'python3 Gomoku.py' to start our program \n`
+` Open a terminal in the directory of the referee.py`

+` Run the command 'cd Project2_AgentSmurf' to go to the directory with our group's files `

+` Run the command 'python3 Gomoku.py' to start our program `

 ## The utility function: